M-Kerr/LangCompareV2/README.md

 ## Contributing

-For a description of LangCompare's architecture and information on how to contribute, please see CONTRIBUTING.rst.
+For information on how to contribute, please see CONTRIBUTING.rst.
 We'd love contributions that contain support for your favorite language, additional algorithm demonstrations, and interesting features.

 ## FAQ